• ROENFR

 c) 27 members appointed/designated by associations and non-governmental foundations whose representatives are appointed in the Plenary of the Economic and Social Council by decision of the prime minister.

 (4) The distribution of seats in the specialized committees will be established by protocol, concluded within each party.
-This will be done by consensus, and in case of disagreement, by vote, within each party, with a three-quarters majority of the total number of parties represented in the Plenary of the Economic and Social Council.
+This will be done by consensus, and in case of disagreement, by vote, within each party, with a three-quarters majority of the total number of the party represented in the Plenary of the Economic and Social Council.

 (5) Protocols, signed by the presidents of the employer and trade union confederations, respectively by the legal representatives of the associations and foundations represented in the CES Plenary, regarding the distribution of the number of seats corresponding to each party and the files of the persons appointed/designated by them, will be submitted to the Economic and Social Council within a maximum of 10 working days from the date of the establishment of the Plenary.